kadena-community/kadena.js/packages/apps/docs/README.md

 ## Build scripts

-There are a couple of build scripts running just before the site is put live.
-These scripts help us with importing some docs, identifying issues with the markdown files etc.

-`importAllReadmes.mjs`
+To help a build run smoothly by importing files and identifying issues like broken links or errors in Markdown, the following build scripts run before the site goes live:

-This script will import some documentation from other packages of this repo.
+- `importAllReadmes.mjs` imports documentation from other packages in the current repo.

-`createDocsTree.mjs`
-This will create a large `json` file with the complete menu structure of the whole app, together with some extra meta data.
-This file is super useful in the app.
-For instance in finding the next and previous page, so we can use that at the bottom of the page for easy navigation.
+- `createDocsTree.mjs` create a large `json` file with the complete menu structure of the whole application, together with some extra metadata.
+This file is used for navigational features such as finding the next and previous pages for navigation.

-`createSpecs.mjs` This creates the `json` files for the swagger-like pages for pact and chainweb api documentation.
+- `createSpecs.mjs` creates the `json` files for the swagger-like pages for Pact and Chainweb API documentation.

-`detectBrokenLinks.mjs` This will walk through all the documentation and check all the internal links.
-To check if they are pointing to an actual file.
-This will prevent 404's in our page when documentation is removed or moved to a different menu/folder.
+- `detectBrokenLinks.mjs` checks all of the internal documentation links to verify that they are pointing to a file and prevent 404 errors.
-It will also check for certain domains that are not allowed anymore.
-Think about `pact-language.readthedocs.io` or `medium.com/kadena-io`.
-Also it will rename some links (from documentation that was imported) from https://docs.kadena.io to internal links.
+  This script also checks for domains that aren't used anymore, such as `pact-language.readthedocs.io` and `medium.com/kadena-io`.
+  The script renames some links from https://docs.kadena.io to internal links.

-`checkForHeaders.mjs`
-Checks that every page uses at least an h1 header at the top of the page.
+- `checkForHeaders.mjs` checks that every page uses at least an h1 header at the top of the page.
 Important for SEO.

-`checkAuthors.mjs`
-Blog posts have author information.
-This script checks that this author information is valid for our website.

-`createSitemap.mjs`
+- `checkAuthors.mjs` checks that blog posts have valid author information.
-Creates a sitemap of all the pages and creates a `sitemap.xml`.
+- `createSitemap.mjs` creates a sitemap of all the pages and creates a `sitemap.xml`.
-This file is later imported by search engines to know what is needed to be craweled.
+  This file is later imported by search engines to know what is needed to be crawled.
 Important for SEO.

-`copyFavIcons.mjs`
-copy all the fav icons from `/common/images/icons` package in the monorepo.
+- `copyFavIcons.mjs` copies all the favicons from the `/common/images/icons` package in the monorepo.

+## Adding issues

+If there are any issues with the docs or you suggestions for improvements, submit an [issue](https://github.com/kadena-community/kadena.js/issues).

 ## Cli